An OWI Can Impact More Than Just Your Freedom

 You may be arrested for OWI in Wisconsin if you:

-- Drive with a Blood Alcohol Concentration (BAC) of 0.08 or higher, or
+- Drive with a blood alcohol content (BAC) of .08% or higher

-- Drive while under the influence of drugs, alcohol, and/or chemical substances, or
+- Drive while under the influence of drugs, alcohol, and/or chemical substances

-- Drive with any detectable amount of intoxicant in your system, or
+- Drive with any detectable amount of intoxicant in your system

 The Role Of Breath And Chemical Tests